mouadTaoussi/survey-app/README.md

 #### Reporting an issue
 When you find an issue in the app, any kind, follow the same way above but with some changes:
-Labels should be **bug** and other labels related to the issue listed in the labels section.
+Labels should be **bug** and other labels related to the issue listed in the labels section, then you decide whether you'll work on it or not.

 ### Code of conduct
 Please read the [code of conduct](https://github.com/mouadTaoussi/survey-app/blob/main/CODE_OF_CONDUCT.md)